-- Alliterative Name
+- Alliterative Name: Tracy Turnblad.

-- Beehive Hairdo: Actually, a flip hairdo with a big bump, which pre-dates Ann Marie
+- Beehive Hairdo: Actually, a flip hairdo with a big bump, which pre-dates Ann Marie.

 - Beware the Nice Ones: In the march, she doesn't take kindly to one of the police officer's rudeness towards her and assaults him with her sign.
+(The Horror)

-- Big Eater
+- Big Eater: 1988 version.

 - Brilliant, but Lazy: Book Dumb she may be, but if she were to put more effort in her studies as much as she did in dancing, then it may say otherwise.

 - Cloud Cuckoolander: Just listen to her daydreaming in "I Can Hear The Bells".

 - Damsel out of Distress: In NBC's version, Tracy manages to break open her jail cell herself.
 She explains to Link that the police didn't have enough money for new bars, and that she crossed her fingers when she promised not to try and remove the aging ones.
 However, she still depends on Link to accompany her to Motormouth Maybell.

 - Fat and Proud: Tracy is overweight, but she loves her size.